-Goen Choco: 5-Yen-Coin-Shaped Chocolate Dagashi Candy
+Goen Choco: 5 Yen Coin-Shaped Chocolate Dagashi Candy

 Goen Ga Aruyo (ごえんがあるよ)

-In fact, the milk chocolate of Goen ga Aruyo is shaped after the 5 yen coin, from which it is literally called “Goen (5 Yen) Choco”.
-In size, the Goen chocolate is a little bigger than the actual 5 yen coin, and in taste, the milk chocolate is simple and plain.
+The milk chocolate itself is also molded imitating the 5 yen coin, from which it is literally called “Goen (5 Yen) Choco”.
+In size, the Goen chocolate is a little bigger than the actual 5 yen coin, and its taste is simple and plain.

 Several decades ago, the Goen Choco packet was individually sold for only 5 yen at many Dagashi shops, but unfortunately, I haven’t seen it being sold alone anywhere recently.